-A (100-94%, excellent - outstanding results), the student reflects correctly and actively both critically and creatively knowledge, including its meaningful integration into the realities of life and pedagogical practice.
+A (100-94%, excellent - outstanding results), the student reflects correctly and actively both critically and creatively knowledge in the field of Medial education, including its meaningful integration into the realities of life and pedagogical practice.

 B (93-86%, very good - above average standard), the student reflects critically on knowledge appropriately, including their meaningful integration into the realities of life and pedagogical practice.